Qiskit/qiskit.org/content/events/summer-school.md

 ---
-title: Global Summer School
+title: Qiskit Global Summer School
-dates: Dates December 11-14, 2019
+dates: Dates July 20-30, 2020
-tagline: Bringing together the Qiskit community
+tagline: A two-week summer school to empower the next generation of quantum developers with the knowledge to explore quantum applications on their own.
 description: Add your description here
 background: africa
 nav: